Damien-Chen/usb-hid-efi-viewer/README.md

   - **EFI Key**: The internal key code used by EDK2 (`EfiKeyC1`, `EfiKeyEnter`, etc.).
   - **EFI Scan Code**: The EFI scan code returned by `SimpleTextIn` protocol (if applicable).
 - **Modern UI**: Dark theme with glassmorphism effects and responsive design.
+- **Automation Test Integration**: Use Robot Framework to automate the testing process.

 ## Technical Details